jalefkowit/Vagrant-Ansible-Wordpress/README.md

 This bundle of files automates the process of automatically creating and provisioning local virtual machines with a complete, running instance of WordPress.
 Such things are useful for local development and testing things like plugins and themes on a "clean" WordPress install.

+**This package is deprecated.
+For an updated version based on Ubuntu 16.04 and PHP 7, get [VirtualPress](https://github.com/jalefkowit/virtualpress).**

 ## Prerequisites

 To make use of these files, you'll need to have the following prerequisites installed on your workstation: